Author: Azizur Rahman 8 July 2020

 With the UK introducing a sanctions regime against those involved in human rights abuses, banks are expected to see an increase in screening alerts.

-His thoughts on the challenges banks face and the procedures firms will have to follow were used in an article.
+Their thoughts on the challenges banks face and the procedures firms will have to follow were used in an article.
 It can be read here.
 (Subscription required)